COVID-19 Advocacy

 Working with other professions on issues of common concern

-We are also working closely through our networks and contacts share best practices with and from other healthcare professional groups and to assist governments across Canada with advice to sustain the full healthcare system in this exceptional time.
+CAMRT also worked closely through our networks and contacts share best practices with and from other healthcare professional groups and to assist governments across Canada with advice to sustain the full healthcare system in this exceptional time.

-HEAL has been meeting with the staff of the Federal Minister of Health on a regular (weekly at first, and now bi-weekly) basis since the onset of the pandemic.
-CAMRT, as a member of HEAL has been able to convey information about the MRT profession garnered through our own work (HHR studies, member surveys) and join other healthcare professions in seeking strategic assistance from the federal government (e.g., ensuring national PPE stores and manufacture).
+HEAL met with the staff of the Federal Minister of Health on a regular (weekly at first, and now bi-weekly) over the course of the pandemic.
+CAMRT, as a member of HEAL was able to convey information about the MRT profession garnered through our own work (HHR studies, member surveys) and join other healthcare professions in seeking strategic assistance from the federal government (e.g., ensuring national PPE stores and manufacture).

 As part of HEAL, CAMRT conveyed a number of important recommendations relating to healthcare professionals and pandemic readiness/response: Beyond COVID-19: HEAL’s Recommendations for a Healthier Nation